issamarabi/oculyze-ai/README.md

 ## Feedback & Analysis with GPT-4
 Explanation on how LLMs are integrated and how they provide insights based on the collected data.

-## Contribution Guidelines
-We welcome contributions!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.